We work with Indigenous groups and businesses so they can participate economically in our projects and operations.

 - Facilitating Indigenous economic engagement

 We incorporate feedback we receive into our own guidelines and programs to ensure we continue to address the expectations of Indigenous peoples.
-In 2020, Enbridge set new goals to increase Indigenous representation in our workforce and for company-wide Indigenous awareness training.
+In 2020, Enbridge set new goals to increase Indigenous representation in our workforce and for company-wide Indigenous awareness training, which we reaffirmed in September 2022 with the release of our first Indigenous Reconciliation Action Plan.